 Youth Ministry Celebration: This is an annual dinner event with the Archbishop to celebrate all adults who work with our younger brothers and sisters in youth ministry.
-It is held in August.
 It also provides a platform to honor or recognize those adults who have greatly contributed to youth ministry in our parishes and archdiocese, as well as those who have completed the intern, mentor, catechist, and youth ministry certification programs.